hb20007/miscellaneous-programs/c-programs/caesar/README.md

 > Caesar cipher implementation in C

-The program has 4 features:
+The program has four features:

 * Encryption (`-e`)
 * Decryption (`-d`)